Engid/superfun/first-impressions.md

 # Greetings
 I've been very interested in getting back into writing algorithmic electronic music from scratch.
-Its what I spent a great deal of time on in undergrad using software like [MaxMSP](https://cycling74.com/products/max/) and [PureData](https://puredata.info/).
-Heres a piece from my 'senior project' called [Crystal Growth](https://soundcloud.com/nickgideo/crystal-growth).
+It's what I spent a great deal of time on in undergrad, using software like [MaxMSP](https://cycling74.com/products/max/) and [PureData](https://puredata.info/).
+Here's a piece from my 'senior project' called [Crystal Growth](https://soundcloud.com/nickgideo/crystal-growth).

-When I started with using MaxMSP and PD, I barely knew anything about programming.
-For instance, Crystal Growth could have easily been constructed from a set of loops, but because I didn't understand how to use loops I basically hard-wired everything.
+When I started using MaxMSP and PD, I barely knew anything about programming.
+For instance, Crystal Growth could have easily been constructed using loops, but because I didn't even know what loops *were*, I basically hard-wired everything.
 If you look at the lower right corner of the image below you'll see a daisy-chain of delays.
-Each delay corresponded to a single triggering of a note played by an oscillator (an object that makes a single sound).
+Each delay corresponds to a single triggering of a note played by an oscillator (an object that makes sound).
 Clearly, this was not a scaleable way to make music!

 ![Lots of duplicated delays](crystal-growth.jpg)

-After graduating, I stumbled into a job where I needed to learn how to organize things in spreadsheets.
-Google Apps (docs, sheets, etc) has a neat feature that lets you write scripts using JavaScript, so I started teaching myself a *real* programming language.
+After graduating, I stumbled into a job where I needed to learn how to organize things in spreadsheets, and automate some of the process.
+Google Apps (docs, sheets, etc) has a neat feature that lets you write scripts using JavaScript, so I started teaching myself a *real* programming language (if you can call it that).
 I quickly realized how idiotic I was to not have used loops in my previous programming efforts.

-Also, In Max and PD, you 'write code' by clicking and dragging 'wires' that connect object blocks.
-This is *INCREDIBLY* tedious for a large program (see above) so I hoped that someday I could find a way to write algorithmic electronic music using a programming language without having to use a damn mouse!
+Another huge advancement was the power of being able to *write* instructions.
+In MaxMSP and PureData, you 'write code' by clicking and dragging 'wires' that connect object blocks.
+This is *INCREDIBLY* tedious for a large program (see above) so I hoped that someday I could find a way to write algorithmic electronic music using a text based programming language and not with a damn mouse!

-Eventually, I discovered [SuperCollider](https://supercollider.github.io/), but I was still too green to understand its wacky syntax
-(more on this later) and I had more to learn about basic programming and comp-sci fundamentals before I could really grok how to use it.
+At about the time I started learning JavaScript, I discovered [SuperCollider](https://supercollider.github.io/).
+I was still too green to understand its wacky syntax (more on this later) and didn't know enough about basic programming and comp-sci fundamentals to really grok how to use it.
-Fast forward a few years to today where I feel ready to start exploring and writing about the journey<sup id="a1">[1](#f1)</sup>.
+Fast forward a few years to today, where I feel ready to start exploring and writing about the journey<sup id="a1">[1](#f1)</sup>.

 # First Impressions

-As I said before, my first *real* language (if you can call it that) was JavaScript.
+As I said before, my first *real* and very serious language was [JavaScript](https://www.destroyallsoftware.com/talks/wat).
 Its syntax and semeantics feels like *home*, so it's what I compare to when I learn a new language.
 Lisp was hard because it felt like everything was upside down and inside out.
-C++ was full of pitfalls, and I missed first class functions.
+C++ was full of pointer pitfalls.
 Python was like writing prose.
 SuperCollider so far is.. *"Wat?"*.

-## Variables and Scope and Functions, oh my!
+## Scope and Nope, Functions and Funtime!

 Awesome, so I'm looking at this language now and it looks neat.
 A little *wierd*, but neat.
 I boot up the audio-server with CMD-B and try to remember how to make a sound.
 I think I know how it works so lets see.